zahrabayim/shinyCircos-V2.0-input-generator/README.md

 shinyCircos-V2.0-input-generator

+##Description
-This R script processes a normalized gene expression matrix and WGCNA module gene lists (Red & Turquoise) to generate BED-format files for visualization with shinyCircos-V2.0.
-It retrieves gene coordinates via Ensembl BioMart and performs correlation analysis on module genes.
+This R script processes a normalized gene expression matrix along with WGCNA module gene lists (Red & Turquoise) to generate multiple BED-format files containing gene annotations, correlation values, and expression data.
+These files are designed for comprehensive visualization with shinyCircos-V2.0.
+The script also retrieves gene genomic coordinates via Ensembl BioMart and computes pairwise gene correlations within and between modules.

 ##Data source
 The input files used in this analysis were obtained from: